snzen/Files/README.md

     add a new line before each file content (-fsep)

 ### fcopy
    Copies or moves files listed in a text file.
 Each file path must be on a separate line.
    Args:

     not interactive (-ni)
     map file (-f)
-    destination dir (-dst)
+    destination dir or map file (-dst)
     move [default is copy] (-m)
     quiet (do not report missing) (-q)
+    override existing (-ovr)

 ### fdelete
    Deletes files listed in a text file.
 Each file path must be on a separate line.